Ashoklathwal/Code-for-Interview/README.md

 * Given an array A[] and a number x, check for pair in A[] with sum as x
 * Find the Missing Number
+* Given an array where every element occurs 'N' times, except one element which occurs only once.
+   Find the element that occurs once [**Solution**](More%20Codes/occur_N_timeExceptOne.java)
 * Search an element in a sorted and rotated array
 * Program for array rotation
 * Tic Tac Win: Design an algorithm to figure out if someone has won a game of tic-tac-toe